rihal-om/rihal-codestacker/BE/README.md

 ## Extra Credit

 You are not required to complete these tasks, but doing so will increase your chances of winning the competition and provide an opportunity to showcase your capabilities.
+You can do them all or some.

 1. Dockerize your project using [docker](https://www.docker.com/) and docker compose to run your project.